 A Government initiative that has replaced Workstep, Work Preparation and the Job Introduction Scheme.
 Government support to help people with disabilities get work and appropriate support while they are in work.
 It also provides more support for employers so that they can employ more people with disabilities.
 Work choice link

 The Knowledge Base

 An open, freely accessible trove of information and resources, both for supported employment and for disability/employment support generally.
-These resources include practical guidance and support, policy and research reports, evaluations, framework documents and links to relevant content elsewhere on the web.
-In addition to contributions from BASE and its member organisations, the knowledge base also acts as an archive for initiatives such as Valuing People Now. http://base-uk.org/knowledge
+These resources include practical guidance and support, policy and research reports, evaluations, framework documents and links to relevant content elsewhere on the web. http://base-uk.org/knowledge

 National Valuing Families Forum